aary/sharp/Channel/README.md

 ```

-The `select` API.
-The implementation picks whether you are waiting on a read
+### `select` API
-or a write based on the signature of the function passed in along with the
+The implementation picks whether you are waiting on a read or a write
-channel.
+based on the signature of the function passed in along with the channel.

 ```c++
 #include <iostream>